-Case numbers continue to increase rapidly.
-It remains a legal requirement for all positive COVID-19 cases and their contacts to self-isolate for 10 days.
+It remains a legal requirement for all positive COVID-19 cases to self-isolate for 10 days.
+Contacts who are required to self-isolate must do so.

 Better Business for All have created a document entitled COVID Sense IS Common Sense:The Way Forward.
 A handy document filled with practical steps on how to maintain control and links to additional support for businesses at this time.